EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/05-design-ideation.md

 **Whole team:**

-* Kind of settled on a water monitoring system
+* Settled on a water quality monitoring system
 * Detection would probably be simpler compared to doing work on the water

 **K’s ideas: Active sensor vs. passive sensor**